-Part 3 covers weeks 5 and 6, in which we birded mainly in Qilian County in northern Qinghai.
+This post covers the fifth and sixth weeks of my 8-week expedition to Qinghai with Elaine Du.
+In this segment we birded mainly in Qilian County in northern Qinghai.
 The featured image above shows some of the highlights.
-Clockwise from top left: poplar forest in Qilian County, Mountain Weasel, neon lights of Xining, and Eurasian Eagle-Owl.
+Clockwise from top left: poplar forest along Heihe River, Mountain Weasel, neon lights of Xining, and Eurasian Eagle-Owl.

 A BREAK IN XINING

 The activities of weeks 5 and 6 consisted of a five-day break in Xining followed by explorations in Haibei Prefecture.
 Elaine and I went to Haibei to scout new birding areas in the Qilian Mountains, a place little-birded by foreigners.
 Our most important discovery was the poplar forests along the Heihe and Babao rivers, where we encountered woodland species such as Gansu Leaf Warbler and Chinese Thrush.
 Conifer forests near Qilian Xiancheng yielded Black Woodpecker, and the scrub and pastureland south of Qilian Xiancheng gave us Eurasian Eagle-Owl, Siberian Roe Deer, and Mountain Weasel.
 We found Güldenstädt’s Redstart at a handful of locations.
 We failed to find Przevalski’s Redstart.